-Throughout the rest of this paper, we use two test cases to illustrate our results.
-One of these cases uses equilibrium data from a real shot which was carried out at the Mega Ampere Spherical Tokamak (MAST), while the other is entirely analytical.
-We detail these two cases here, and unless otherwise stated in subsequent sections, the parameters here are what we then use.
-In both cases, the probe beam's frequency was taken to be $55$ GHz with O-mode polarisation.
+Throughout the rest of this paper, we use two test scenarios to illustrate our results.
+One of these scenarios uses equilibrium data from a real shot which was carried out at MAST, while the other is entirely analytical.
+We detail these two scenarios here, and unless otherwise stated in subsequent sections, the parameters here are what we then use.
+In both scenarios, the probe beam's frequency was taken to be $55$ GHz with O-mode polarisation.

 To illustrate our model's ability to deal with real plasmas, we chose MAST shot 29908, at 190ms.
 This was one of six repeated shots used to study the effect of mismatch in an earlier paper \cite{Hillesheim:DBS_MAST:2015}, in which DBS data was analysed for these shots at 190ms.
 The $R B_\zeta$ and the normalised poloidal flux density $\psi_p$ were determined by MSE-constrained EFIT, and we used equations (\ref{eq:B_R_Scotty}), (\ref{eq:B_zeta_Scotty}), and (\ref{eq:B_Z_Scotty}) to calculate $\mathbf{B}$.
 We used SciPy's bivariate spline to interpolate $\psi_p$ \cite{SciPy:algorithms:2020}.
 To ensure that the second spatial derivatives are smooth, we used a degree of 5 and a smoothing factor of 2.
 This does not significantly change the poloidal flux profile, as can be seen from Figure \ref{fig:smooth_flux}.